Investment approvals

 Will your project involve heavy vehicles on roads?
 Unanswered

-Will your project be located around federally leased airports?
+Will your project be located around leased federal airports?
 Unanswered

-Will your project impact the airspace within a 20km radius of an airport?
+Will your project intrude into the protected airspace within a 20km radius of an airport?
 Unanswered

 Will your project involve building or construction activities within an airport?
 Unanswered